 With more than 100 speakers over five days, attending TED conferences can be an emotional roller coaster ride, as attendees flit from talks on virtual reality to racial prejudice, climate change to Google art, incarceration to drones.
 TED uses brief videos in between talks to reset the mood and help attendees battle mental fatigue.

-The videos at the latest TED conference in Vancouver, which wrapped on Friday, ranged from funny ads to music videos to short films, judiciously deployed as amuse-bouche or palette cleansers throughout the rich speaker program, much like Super Bowl commercials for the brainy set.
+The videos at the 2016 TED conference in Vancouver ranged from funny ads to music videos to short films, judiciously deployed as amuse-bouche or palette cleansers throughout the rich speaker program, much like Super Bowl commercials for the brainy set.
 For instance, stirring vignettes from the film Human, Yann Arthus Bertrand’s three-hour opus on the human condition, threaded through one session, broadcast on three giant screens on the main stage.

 “The misconception is that the videos always need to be funny,” explains TED’s media archivist Anyssa Samari, who collects these special clips year round.
 “Sometimes you just need something to clear your mind,” she says to Quartz.